-The net asset value of SBT's silver assets is to be based on the London daily silver price fixing reported for silver bullion.
+The net asset value of SBT's silver assets is to be based on the final London Bullion Market Association silver price reported for silver bullion.
 Accordingly, the market value of the Units of SBT may, at any time, be greater or less than the realizable value of the underlying assets being primarily the silver bullion, silver certificates and cash owned by SBT.
 SBT has no control over the factors that affect the value of the silver bullion held by SBT, including factors that affect silver prices generally such as general economic and political conditions and fluctuations in interest rates, and other factors unique to the silver industry.